Chart Color Schemes

 Residential development activity is lower than average in Croydon South according to AreaSearch's national comparison of local real estate markets

-Croydon South recorded approximately 18 residential properties granted approval per year over the past five financial years, totalling an estimated 91 homes.
-As of FY-26, six approvals have been recorded.
-On average, each dwelling built between FY-21 and FY-25 resulted in 2.1 new residents annually, indicating healthy demand that supports property values.
-The average construction cost value for new homes was $520,000.
+Croydon South has recorded approximately 18 residential properties granted approval per year over the past five financial years, totalling an estimated 91 homes.
+As of FY26, six approvals have been recorded.
+On average, each dwelling built between FY21 and FY25 attracted 2.1 new residents per year, indicating healthy demand that supports property values.
+New homes are being constructed at an average value of $520,000, targeting the premium market segment with higher-end properties.

-This financial year saw $9.2 million in commercial approvals registered, reflecting the area's primarily residential nature.
-Compared to Greater Melbourne, Croydon South had 17.0% less building activity per person and ranked among the 45th percentile nationally, suggesting relatively constrained buyer choice and interest in existing dwellings.
+This financial year has seen $9.2 million in commercial approvals registered, reflecting Croydon South's primarily residential nature.
+Compared to Greater Melbourne, Croydon South records 17.0% less building activity per person and ranks among the 45th percentile nationally, resulting in relatively constrained buyer choice which supports interest in existing dwellings.
 This is indicative of the area's maturity and possible planning constraints.
-New building activity comprised 67.0% standalone homes and 33.0% townhouses or apartments, marking a shift from the current housing mix of 92.0% houses, reflecting reduced availability of development sites and addressing changing lifestyle demands and affordability requirements.
-The location had approximately 377 people per dwelling approval, indicating an established area.
+New building activity consists of 67.0% standalone homes and 33.0% townhouses or apartments, showing a shift from the current housing mix of 92.0% houses due to reduced development sites availability and changing lifestyle demands.
+The location has approximately 377 people per dwelling approval, reflecting an established area.

 Frequently Asked Questions - Development